-- (a) consider the complaint and discuss with each of the parties - (b) explore and follow up avenues for resolution between the parties - (c) if resolution is not achievable, then the third party is to: - (i) ensure natural justice is provided to both parties - (ii) interview any witnesses, if necessary, to form a view - (iii) provide a written report to Council by a specified date covering the process, summary of evidence, attempts to resolve and recommendation - (iv) provide a draft decision notice that may be used if council decide to adopt the recommendation.
+- consider the complaint and discuss with each of the parties - explore and follow up avenues for resolution between the parties

+If resolution is not achievable, then the third party is to:

+- ensure natural justice is provided to both parties - interview any witnesses, if necessary, to form a view - provide a written report to Council by a specified date covering the process, summary of evidence, attempts to resolve and recommendation.

+The third party may be requested to provide a draft decision notice that may be used if Council decides to adopt the recommendation.